I wish somebody would have told me that it is okay to not be okay.

 What was one of the first major challenges you faced as a military caregiver?

 I had to face everything on my own and the reality of it is that it’s not easy to get used to the new normal.
 I was used to seeing my husband as a strong figure, as a leader, a grower, and a doer, and I was placed in a position where I had to force him to get up to shave, shower, or eat.
 Getting used to that was the hardest.

 How did you address that challenge?

 I became like a machine.
 I started working nights so I could be there during the day.
 I just went until it came to a point where my body shut down and I got sick.
 For years, that’s all I did.
-One of the things that I did do that made a big difference was going back to school to be a mental health counselor.
+One of the things I did do that made a big difference was going back to school to be a mental health counselor.
 I felt that I needed to understand what was going on.
-My husband was suffering from PTSD and social anxiety and I had to know how to deal with it.
+My husband was suffering from post traumatic stress disorder (PTSD) and social anxiety and I had to know how to deal with it.
 Once I was able to understand his illness, I was able to help him and slowly get him out of the house.
-That was one of the best things I did for my family – it was worth the time.
+That was one of the best things I did for my family—it was worth the time.

 What advice do you wish you had when you first became a military caregiver?